OM-GURU

 (Krishna, Pandit Gopi, Kundalini: Path to Higher Consciousness.
 New Delhi: Orient Paperbacks, 1992, p.
 119)

-This opposes the more common psychaitric view that such experience is only a chemical breakdown of brain functioning to be treated with drugs which alter brain chemistry.
-The notion that meditation can or will make people insane is far too symplistic an approach and will likely only serve as an explanation for those who have an existing bias against meditation and inner exploration in general.
+This opposes the more common psychiatric view that such experience is only a chemical breakdown of brain functioning to be treated with drugs which alter brain chemistry.
+The notion that meditation can or will make people insane is far too simplistic an approach and will likely only serve as an explanation for those who have an existing bias against meditation and inner exploration in general.

 Gopi Krishna attended conferences in the West on Kundalini Yoga and died in 1984.